-The aforementioned pathway analysis indicates that there is a localized potential risk to wildlife resources utilizing the Site as habitat or for foraging opportunities.
-Contaminant concentrations within sediment samples collected at the Site were compared to the NYSDEC Technical Guidance of Screening Contaminated Sediments, revised January 1999.
+The following sections outline the scope of work of the 2013 wetland investigation.

 Analytical results of sediment sampling conducted from the previous environmental investigations are provided in Table 3 and are depicted on Figures 5 and 6.

 Sediment samples were collected to obtain both horizontal and vertical delineation of PCB- and PAH-impacted sediments at the Site.
-Samples were analyzed for PCBs, PAHs, and total organic carbon (TOC) at a New York State Department of Health Environmental Laboratory Approval Program (ELAP) -certified laboratory.
+Samples were analyzed for PCBs and PAHs at a New York State Department of Health Environmental Laboratory Approval Program (ELAP) -certified laboratory.